 The music is timeless, obviously—otherwise we wouldn’t be talking about them today.
 For the price of fourteen CD packages—once available in a nifty box set with a rolltop wooden cover, but now as either a complete stereo or limited mono set—you can get the whole picture, adhering more or less to the boys’ original intentions.
-But Americans of a certain vintage were introduced to the first half of the catalog via a slightly different context, and while the Beatles catalog has been standardized worldwide for 30 years now, some of us still hold a fondness for the way things used to be.
+But Americans of a certain vintage were introduced to the first half of the catalog via a slightly different context, and while the Beatles catalog has been standardized worldwide for decades now, some of us still hold a fondness for the way things used to be.

 In the UK, singles and LPs were considered separate entities that should not be crossbred.
 But in the US, you don’t look a gift horse in the wallet.
 Capitol’s first LP starts off with the smash single “I Want To Hold Your Hand”, followed by its American B-side, “I Saw Her Standing There”, and “This Boy”, the British B-side.
 The rest of Meet The Beatles! consists of eight songs from the British With The Beatles LP, which had been released the previous November, and sports a nearly identical cover design.

 Following the one-two-three punch at the start, side one concludes with “It Won’t Be Long”, “All I’ve Got To Do” and “All My Loving”.
 Right there we have six songs that could be considered among their greatest.
 Side two isn’t as strong, but does give the less dominant members their own spotlights—George sings the first song he wrote, “Don’t Bother Me”, and Ringo attacks “I Wanna Be Your Man”, previously offered to the Rolling Stones.
 Capitol was also wise to include Paul’s cabaret bit—“Till There Was You” from The Music Man—to appeal to the parents.